21.11.2025

 FAQ

-There are two main types: secured and unsecured boat loans.
-Secured loans use the boat as collateral, while unsecured loans are based solely on your creditworthiness.
+There are two types of boat loans; unsecured and secured loans.
+Secured loans are when the boat is considered as collateral while with unsecured loans it’s strictly based on how good your credit score is.

-How is a secured boat loan different from an unsecured boat loan?
+What is the difference between a secured boat loan and an unsecured boat loan?

 Do I need insurance for the boat when taking a loan?